-We also assessed the process over the Company's actuarial analyses including estimated versus actual results and experience studies.
+We also assessed the process over the Company's actuarial analyses including estimated versus actual results and experience studies

-For the assumption setting process, we assessed the experience analyses performed by the Company.
-Our assessments also included procedures related to management's rationale for the economic and actuarial judgments used in the actuarial models along with comparison to applicable industry experiences.
+For the assumption setting process, we assessed the experience analyses performed by the Company, Our assessments also included procedures related to management's rationale for the economic and actuarial judgments used in the actuarial models along with comparison to applicable industry experiences.

-We evaluated actuarial judgements used in the models, which may vary depending on the product and the specifications of the product, and also the compliance of the models with IFRS EU.
-Furthermore, we performed audit procedures to assess the models were calculating the insurance contracts liabilities accurately and completely.
+We evaluated actuarial judgements used in the insurance contracts liabilities' models, which may vary depending on the product and the specifications of the product and also the compliance of the models with IFRS EU.
+We evaluated changes in the assumptions implemented as a response to market impact of Covid-19 pandemic.
+We tested the completeness and accuracy of data used in the models.

 We assessed the process of the liability adequacy test, which is a key test performed to check that the insurance contract liabilities are adequate as compared to the expected future contractual obligations.
 Our work on the liability adequacy test included assessment of the projected cash flows and of the assumptions adopted in the context of both the Company and industry experience.
-Evaluation of documentation for actuarial assumptions and expert judgment involved is an essential and integral part of our assessment.
+Evaluation of documentation for actuarial assumptions and expert judgment involved is an essential and integral part of our assessment

-We also assessed the amount of the insurance contract liabilities that the Company recorded in respect of ongoing litigations related to insurance claims, including review of an independent assessment of the litigations by external lawyers of the Company.
+We assessed the amount of the insurance contract liabilities that the Company recorded in respect of ongoing litigations related to insurance claims, including review of an independent assessment of the litigations by external lawyers of the Company.

-We also assessed the adequacy of the disclosures regarding insurance contract liabilities in the financial statements (Notes 16 Insurance contract liabilities, 2.14 Insurance and investment contracts - classification and measurement, 2.15 Insurance contract liabilities and liabilities from investment contracts without DPF and 4.1 Insurance risk) to determine they are in accordance with IFRS EU.
+We also assessed the adequacy of the disclosures regarding insurance contract liabilities in the financial statements (Note 16 Insurance contract liabilities and financial liabilities from investment contracts, Note 2.14 Insurance and investment contracts classification and measurement, Note 2.15 Insurance contract liabilities and liabilities from investment contracts without DPF and Note 4.1 Insurance risk) to determine they are in accordance with IFRS EU.